crossplane/crossplane/docs/concepts.md

 resource.
 Resource claims reference a resource class in order to specify how they should be satisfied by a managed resource.

-### Cloud-Specific Resource Class
+### Resource Class

-Cloud-specific Resource Classes capture reusable, best-practice configurations for a specific managed service.

-For example, Wordpress requires a MySQL database which can be satisfied by CloudSQL, RDS, or Azure DB, so cloud-specific resource classes would be created for CloudSQL, RDS, and Azure DB.
+Resource Classes capture reusable, best-practice configurations for a specific managed service.
+For example, Wordpress requires a MySQL database which can be satisfied by CloudSQL, RDS, or Azure SQL Server, so resource classes would be created for CloudSQL, RDS, and Azure SQL Server.

-### Non-Portable Resource Class

-Another term for [cloud-specific resource class](#cloud-specific-resource-class).

-### Portable Resource Class

-Portable Resource Classes define a named class of service that can be used by portable `Resource Claims` in the same namespace.
-When used in a project namespace, this enables the project to provision portable managed services using `kubectl`.

 ### Connection Secret